ghyoun/potato_films/README.md

 ## Deliverables

 Email your work to credentials@ga.co.
-Your repository should include frequent commits and descriptive commit messages.
+Your repository should include logical commits and descriptive commit messages.

 ---